 The City of Carlsbad provides a mediation program free to its residents.
 Mediation is a confidential meeting between people who have a disagreement and a trained, neutral mediator who guides a discussion of issues toward a mutually acceptable agreement.
 Cases may be self-referred by any Carlsbad resident who is involved in the dispute by calling 760-434-2868.

 The City Council recently approved an ordinance to amend the Carlsbad Municipal Code by adding Chapter 5.60 regarding the Short-term Vacation Rentals.
+If you have received a Notice of Violation associated with a Short-Term Vacation Rental, you can provide a completed Formal Inquiry and send it to Code Enforcement, 1200 Carlsbad Village Drive, Carlsbad, CA.

 To obtain further information regarding what is not a code violation, please call 760-602-2703 during the department's regular business hours.